What is Service Design?

 - Go back to the project charter and remind yourself the desired outcomes of the review – based on what you’ve identified at this stage in the review, is it still possible to achieve these outcomes?

-- During project meetings it’s important to use the log minutes, key decisions and actions from the meeting to ensure there is a record of this.
+- During project meetings it’s important to log minutes, key decisions and actions from the meeting to ensure there is a record of this.
 These should also be circulated after the meeting.

 - If a decision needs to be made about changes to the project scope or objectives this must be agreed by the project sponsor and should be noted in the same way as other key decisions.